rzaverchand/saatva-slack-bot/README.md

     Go to your Slack workspace.
 In any channel where the bot is a member, you can ask questions about Saatva products.
 The bot will provide answers based on the scraped data.

-1. **Sample Questions**: You'll need the following environment variables set:
+1. **Sample Questions**: These are some questions you could ask the bot.

     - Which product has the highest price?
 And which has the lowest?
     - Which product has the highest rating?
 And which has the lowest?
     - Which product has the highest number of reviews?
 And which has the lowest?
     - Which product has the widest price range (difference between maximum and minimum price)?
-    - What is the average price of all of the products?
+    - What is the average price of all of a certain product type?
-    - What is the average rating across all products with ratings?
+    - What is the average rating across all products of a certain type?
-    - What is the average number of reviews across all products with reviews?
+    - What is the average number of reviews across all products of a certain type?